rcrowther/django-tml/README.md

 # Django-tml
+> :warning: new version of TML has changed API in some places.

-> :warning: **Due to a name clash** This code is in Python repositories named as "django-ttml" ("ttml" is not a mistype).
+Note: **Due to a name clash** This code is in Python repositories named as "django-ttml" ("ttml" is not a mistype).

 A markup language with the essentials for HTML typography.
 Fast to type and memorable.
 Includes optional UML, for unicode shortcuts.